halid1020/softgym/README.md

 <h1>  SoftGym (fit Agent-Arena): Extension on SoftGym for Agent-Arena </h1>

-Authored by Halid Abdulrahim Kadi and supervised by Kasim Terzic; Ryan Haward also made contribution to this README file.
+Authored by Halid Abdulrahim Kadi and supervised by Kasim Terzic; Ryan Haward also contributed to this `README` file.

-This fork of the `SoftGym` extended on the orignal `SoftGym` (TODO link) with modification mainly on the cloth environments (Note that the other environments do not work properly in this version).
+This fork is extended on the original [`SoftGym`](https://github.com/Xingyu-Lin/softgym) with modification mainly on the cloth environments (Note that the other environments do not work properly in this version).

 ## I. Install and Setup the Simulator

 1. Install relevant packages before compiling the simulation.

-If you want to run the simulation with its display mode, please ensure to install OpenGL related packages into your machine, e.g.,
+If you want to run with display mode, please ensure to install OpenGL-related packages into your machine, e.g.,
 ```
 apt-get install build-essential libgl1-mesa-dev freeglut3-dev libglfw3 libgles2-mesa-dev
 ```

-2. Ensure you have downloaded and installed `anaconda3` right under your home directory regarding your operating system version by following the [tutorial](https://docs.anaconda.com/free/anaconda/install/linux/).
+2. Ensure you have downloaded and installed `anaconda3` right under your home directory regarding your operating system version; you can do so by following the [tutorial](https://docs.anaconda.com/free/anaconda/install/linux/).

-3. Then, create conda environment for compiling and running the simulation by running the follow command under the root directory of the repository:
+3. Then, create conda environment for compiling and running the simulation by following the bellow commands under the root directory of the `softgym` (after `git clone` it to your machine):

 ```
 conda env create -f environment.yml